Viitorul: Carol's return

+Tătărescu's rise

 The king subsequently cooperated with a PNL faction headed by Gheorghe Tătărescu, who also controlled the editorial line at Viitorul.
 Political diarist Constantin Argetoianu, of the rival Agrarian Union Party, alleges that, upon inaugurating his first cabinet in January 1934, Tătărescu had accelerated embezzlement and graft, which also benefited the paper: "Viitorul had a 17-million debt in credits at the Românească Bank.
 Today, they have built themselves their own headquarters on Academiei Street."
-Directed by Nicolae Maxim and putting out some 20,000 copies per issue (precisely 27,000 in 1934), Viitorul hosted short stories by Cazaban, regular theatrical chronicles by Ion Foti (now usually known as "Simeon Rufu") and Paul I. Prodan, with additional book reviews by Ion Filotti Cantacuzino and Grigore Tăușan.
+Directed by Nicolae Maxim and putting out some 20,000 copies per issue (precisely 27,000 in 1934), Viitorul was now conventional in its outlook, and shunned its modernist roots.
+In 1936, its literary editor was Nicolae Mihăescu, whose attacks on the Romanian avant-garde were admiringly quoted by Iorga.
+In November 1936, the PNL organ took control of a small literary magazine, Păreri Libere, but it only put out one issue under its management.
+Viitorul itself hosted short stories by Alexandru Cazaban, regular theatrical chronicles by Ion Foti (now usually known as "Simeon Rufu") and Paul I. Prodan, with additional book reviews by Ion Filotti Cantacuzino and Grigore Tăușan.
 It lost Mavrodi, who died suddenly in September 1934—and was mourned after by Carol himself.

 Tătărescu's rise was censured by figures on the Assembly's right-wing caucus—including Goga, who created national controversy by suggesting that Duca would not have been assassinated at all, had he left the Guard organize in peace.
 Viitorul replied on 4 March, noting that such leniency could was made impossible by the Guard's own violent antisemitism, adding: "Our party abhors racial hatred and persecutions."
 Under Tătărescu, the PNL and its press eventually adhered to the newer slogans of Romanian nationalism—including positive discrimination in favor of Romanians, and an implicit Jewish quota in education.
-On 9 March 1935, Viitorul announced that it did not regard this platform, which was being popularized by Vaida's Romanian Front, as "chauvinistic" or unfair; instead, it observed that Romania's ethnic minorities had obtained over-representation in public affairs through "weapons that are both illegal and dishonest."
+As early as January 1934, the paper assured its readers that the cabinet was ensuring the "protection of intellectuals" by introducing ethnic representation among the technical personnel in the various branches of industry.
+The claim was mocked by the left-wingers at Facla, who argued that such palliatives ignored the material constrains affecting the underemployed youth.
+On 9 March 1935, Viitorul announced that it did not regard positive discrimination, which was being popularized by Vaida's Romanian Front, as "chauvinistic" or unfair; instead, it observed that Romania's ethnic minorities had obtained over-representation in public affairs through "weapons that are both illegal and dishonest."